davidbau/sidn-handbook/README.md

 the template expansion scripts and then `git add public` before doing a `git push` to see the content on the website.

+Please don't edit the contents of `/public/` directly - edit `/src/` and then use `make` to expand it to the public directory.
+To enable us to reconfigure templates and layouts in the future, we want to be able to delete all of `/public/`, then rebuild it from `/src/`.

 ## Tips on formatting your handbook page

 **Start with the `{header('Your title')}` and end with `{footer()}`.**